Jarno458/TsRandomizer/ReadMe.md

 * Umbra orb is randomized in even if you dont own the password
 * Achievements cannot be unlocked
 * SaveStatue inside right elevator room is disabled to prevent a softlock
+* SaveStatue down in the pit of the ancient pyramid is disabled to prevent a softlock

 # Routing changes
 * The drawbridge is now open by default, and doesnt require you to visit the twins demons